Sharon-Wachira/Wachira-s_Portfolio/README.md

 # Wachira's_Portfolio

 Hello !
-My name is Sharon Wachira, I am a Business Analytics Master's student.
+My name is Sharon Wachira.
+I am a Business Analytics Master's student.
 On other days, I also love animals and creating content but we are here because of Business and Data Analytics.

 I specialize in data analysis, visualization and machine learning, turning raw data into insights that will drive business value.
 My projects focus on real-world problem solving using technologies like Python, Power BI and machine learning models.